Digging for Diamonds: How to Not Lose Heart on the Way to a Goal

 The job market is so awful—I’ve applied for dozens upon dozens of jobs and had only one interview.
 I’m ultimately so afraid that I won’t be able to support my family no matter what I do.”

-Some may perceive these as being absolute truths about the world, but they are not.
-In my book The Smooth Fulfillment of the Soul, we illuminate how all of the above statements are relative truths.
-That is, they may be true, but only for the current reality sector that your soul and mind have vibrationally tuned into.
-In this current sector, it may seem to you that you have all the justification in the world to lose heart.
+In the current sector, it may seem to you that you have all the justification in the world to lose heart.
 After all, look at all the “proof” around you!
 Even if you don’t give up, if you feel inwardly defeated or stressed or discouraged, you are losing heart.
-You are no longer strengthening your ability to tune into your own soul’s success sectors.
-Remember, you don't have to react that way—you have just been conditioned to believe that what is most real are the things we can see with our physical eyes.
+You are no longer strengthening your ability to tune into your own soul’s success sectors. ⁴ Remember, you don't have to react that way—you have just been conditioned to believe that what is most real are the things we can see with our physical eyes.

 If you identify with any of the disheartening statements from the examples above, try to re-orient your inner image with something you’d like better.
 For example, “I’m tuning in to how surprised and amazed I would feel to meet a partner who feels truly fulfilled by providing me with acts of service and planning vacations, dates, and a fulfilling family life together.”

-Did you roll your eyes?
-There’s your inner issue!
-Do not allow even the smallest frustration to take root in your heart or it will fester!
-Instead, be happy that you’ve had this opportunity to practice, and celebrate yourself for improving!
-That alone will tune you into your soul’s success sectors.
-If you maintain that same miserable sense of dejection that nobody in this world could possibly satisfy you, then you’ll get the exact same results as you’ve always had.
-You’re tuned into a sector of reality where no satisfying partner exists.
-You said you didn’t want that, but that’s the inner image you were holding onto.
+You said you didn’t want that, but that’s the inner image you were holding onto matched the sectors where your desire was unfulfilled.
 On some level, there is a reward in feeling "right" about something, so if we see proof about how bad things really are, we may feel secretly vindicated.
 In that case, you'll have to decide for yourself whether you'd rather be tuned into a more enjoyable sector of reality or whether you'd rather be "right" about how bad life is.

 Even if you have a lot of momentum going in a miserable direction, it’s easily reversed.
 You just need to make sure that you refuse to lose heart over your new chosen image.